Straight Line Circle Theory

 Observation of Water 1

-Naturally falling water makes the shape a skinny v and/or comes to a point.
+Naturally falling water makes the shape a skinny v, upside down cone and/or comes to a point.

 By: Michael G. Strain Jr.